posaune0423/mysetup/README.md

 # mysetup
 this is a repository for making it easier and faster to setupa a new OSX environment.
+I hope this would help somebody trying to automate setup of OSX environmenet in some way 😊

 ## What this setting covers